 - 1. In the Signal Sciences console, go to Site Rules > Templated Rules in the navigation bar at the top. - 2.
 Click on the View button to the far right of the rule you want to configure. - 3.
-This page features a graph, Event list, and list of requests tagged with the signal associated with this rule. - Click on Configure button in the upper-right corner to enable or edit the rule. - 4.
-You will be taken to a pre-built rule that's ready to set up.
+This page features a graph, Event list, and list of requests tagged with the signal associated with this rule.

+Click on Configure button in the upper-right corner to enable or edit the rule.

+- 4. You will be taken to a pre-built rule that's ready to set up.
 You will need to configure the empty value fields with values specific to your application, such as paths, response codes, and headers.
-It is possible to add and remove conditions in the rule as necessary for your application.
+It is possible to add and remove conditions in the rule as necessary for your application. - 5.
+Click Update Site Rule at the bottom to save your changes to the rule.